cloudfoundry/cf-mysql-release/docs/cluster-config.md

 To take advantage of all the extra features available with the `innodb_file_per_table = ON` option, we use the `Barracuda` file format.

+### Innodb Flush Method

+Defines the method used to flush data to InnoDB data files, which can affect I/O throughput.
+If unspecified, fsync() is used to flush data and logs.
+Buffered I/O is used when reading from disk and uses the OS caching mechanisms.
+`cf_mysql.mysql.innodb_flush_method` may be set to `O_DIRECT` to avoid double-buffering, which may be more performant when `innodb_buffer_pool_size` is also set sufficiently large. `O_DIRECT` does not use the OS file caching mechanisms and may be slower in some environments.

 ### Innodb Strict Mode

 Innodb Strict Mode is disabled by default by can be enabled by configuring the